dvrpc/link-docs/docs/how-it-works/lts.md

 So while you might be able to draw a segment on an LTS 4 road and get some information about its connectivity benefit, if you are planning that segment to be sharrows or a conventional bike lane, you are not reducing the stress level, and therefore not making the connection safer or more viable for all cyclist types.

-In short, the onus is on you as a facility designer to design the safest and least stressful bike facility that you can.
+The facility designer and roadway owner are responsible for selecting the safest and least stressful bike facility; LINK does not recommend facility type.